Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/external_data_files.md

 ### Creating external

 Assuming you already know the directories setup, create a JS script within `data/heroes/externals`.
-For this tutorial I will be using Iron Man from the base mod as an example.
-Iron Man from the base mod uses the superhero landing tick handler external.
-You can refer to  `/hotline tick handler` if unsure how a tick handler works.
+For this tutorial I will be using Iron Man from the [base mod](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip) as an example.
+Iron Man from the [base mod](https://github.com/Heropack-Hotline/heropack-hotline-storage/blob/main/Fiskheroes%202.4.0%20Extracted.zip) uses the superhero landing tick handler external.

 ```js
 function tick(entity, manager) {